benhammondmusic/littlecabin/README.md

   - collaborative "to-do" style list collecting requests from members on maintenance items, purchase ideas, or other helpful suggestions.
 Members can "agree" and upvote requests
   - knowledge center with important information including legal trust information, weekly chores, dues schedule, contact info for local businesses and emergency protocols
   - swapping the events on Google Calendar was resulting in all the data other than dates and owner names being erased; this ended up being a result of using `update()` (which sends a PUT request), rather than `patch()`, which sends a PATCH request.
 PUT was replacing the entire event object, whereas PATCH edits only the fields sent in the request and leaves the rest of the resource as is.
+  - template I used has a slide-in side menu for smaller screen sizes, and by default the only way to close that menu (without clicking an item) is a tiny little "x" in the corner.
+Modern UX seems to trend towards clicking "off the popup" will work to close a menu, so I was able to understand how the template's JavaScript was working, and apply the same ` closeSidenavFunc()` in an event listener attached to the grayed out background that was covering the rest of the screen already.

 ## Tech Used